What to Do when Police Use Excessive Force in Texas?

 If you have been a victim of these or any other form of police brutality, it is critical that you contact a knowledgeable attorney to protect your rights and hold law enforcement accountable for their actions.
 If police brutality led to your arrest, you need a lawyer who will exclude illegal evidence obtained in an unlawful search and seizure.

-What to Do if You Became a Victim of Excessive Force During Your Arrest?
+What to Do If You Became a Victim of Excessive Force during Your Arrest?

 Generally, victims of excessive force and other forms of police brutality have three options:

-1. Internal complaint.
 If you believe that a police officer used excessive force against you during your arrest, you have a right to file a complaint with the officer’s police department.
 Your complaint should be reviewed by the department’s internal affairs division.
 The department may suspend, terminate, or otherwise discipline the officer after the internal investigation is complete.

-2. Criminal complaint.
 Less than 2% of killings by police result in officers being charged with a crime.
 However, that does not necessarily mean that you should not file a criminal complaint against the officer that used excessive force and their department.
 Typically, state and federal prosecutors do not proceed with prosecuting complaints of excessive force unless the circumstances are egregious or the case got widespread media attention.

-3. Civil lawsuit.
 When a victim of excessive abuse is represented by a skilled lawyer, filing a civil lawsuit against the abusive officer and their department is usually the most effective way to hold officers accountable for police brutality.
 A knowledgeable attorney can help you recover damages such as medical expenses, loss of income, pain and suffering, and others.

 If you have been a victim of excessive force during your arrest, it is essential to contact a criminal defense attorney to help you choose the right course of action in your particular case.

-Can You Resist Arrest if Law Enforcement Use Excessive Force?
+Can You Resist Arrest If Law Enforcement Use Excessive Force?

 Resisting arrest is not recommended even if law enforcement is using excessive force as it could make things worse.
 In fact, people who resist arrest may even be charged with a crime (Texas Penal Code § 38.03).